-21. CONCLUSION
+23. CONCLUSION

 In conclusion, the General Household Survey provides valuable insights into the state of education in South Africa.
 There have been significant improvements in access to education, with higher attendance rates across age, gender and population groups, as well as increased participation by learners with disabilities.
-The decrease in reported incidents of is also encouraging.
+The decrease in reported incidents of violence and complaints from households about education is also encouraging.
 However, the pandemic has had a significant impact on education, particularly for young children who experienced a substantial drop in attendance.
-The 2022 results show that there is continued partial recovery however, there is a need for continued monitoring and support to mitigate the negative effects of the pandemic on education.
+Although there was a partial recovery in 2021, there is a need for continued monitoring and support to mitigate the negative effects of the pandemic on education.
 Furthermore, the report highlights the need for continued efforts towards achieving equity and inclusivity in education, especially for learners from disadvantaged backgrounds.
 Policymakers can use this report to identify areas that require further attention and investment to ensure that every learner has access to quality education.
 Overall, the information contained in the General Household Survey is crucial for informed decision-making and can guide policy interventions aimed at improving education outcomes in South Africa.